Creating DLC Mods

 Once you've done this, deployment is easy, just go to Mod Utils > Developer Options > Deploy mod.

-If you're using the ME3Tweaks Mod Updater Service, you would prepare the mod for the updater service as well.
+If you're using the ME3Tweaks Mod Updater Service, you then upload the mod for the updater service as well.
 For support on how to do this, please come to the ME3Tweaks Modding Discord server.

-How to tell users to import mods into Mod Manager
+How to tell users to install the mod

 You can use the following line in your mod description on NexusMods for how to import into Mod Manager, or write your own.

-To install this mod, import it into Mass Effect 3 Mod Manager by dragging and dropping the archive onto the main window of Mod Manager.
+To install this mod, import it into ME3Tweaks Mod Manager by dragging and dropping the archive onto the main window of Mod Manager.
 Import the mod, and then select the mod on the left, then press Apply Mod.
-To uninstall the mod, go to Restore > Custom DLC Manager, and select [your dlc name here] and choose Disable or Delete.
+To uninstall the mod, go to Manage Target and select [your dlc name here] and choose Disable or Delete.
+Note, Disable is not available for Mass Effect and Mass Effect 2, only 3.

 The above is for basic DLC mods, you may need to include more information if your mod is more complex.

 And there you have it.
-If you found starter kit or this guide useful and want to say thanks, just give credit to Mgamerz/Mass Effect 3 Mod Manager on your mod page, I appreciate it.
+If you found starter kit or this guide useful and want to say thanks, just give credit to Mgamerz/ME3Tweaks Mod Manager on your mod page, I appreciate it.
 If you want your mod listed on the ME3Tweaks mods page and homepage, come to my discord and drop me a link.